Punam918/Adventurework_dataengineering/readme.md

 #### Setup Dynamic Pipeline

-- In Author tab: create a pipleine `DynamicGitToRaw`
+- In Author tab: create a pipleine `dynamiccopy`
-    - Drag "Copy Data" activity and name it as `DynamicCopyRawData`
+    - Drag "Copy Data" activity and name it as `dynamiccopy`
         - In "source" tab, create new data source `http` and file format as `csv` ---> Name: `ds_http_dynamic`
             - Linked service: select `httplinkedservice`
             - In Advanced: Click on "Open this dataset"